dftbplus/skpar/docs/source/reference.objectives.rst

 There are five types of objectives.
 The type is deduced from the combination of *format of the reference data* and *number of model names*.
-Therefore, SKOPT automatically distinguishes between the following five objectives types:
+Therefore, SKPAR automatically distinguishes between the following five objectives types:

 1) Single model, single item/1-D array reference data